ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Increase the number of EC2 instances.
 - B. Decrease the number of EC2 instances.
-- C. Configure a Network Load Balancer in front of the EC2 instances.
+- ==C. Configure a Network Load Balancer in front of the EC2 instances.==
 - D. Configure an Application Load Balancer in front of the EC2 instances.
-- E. Configure an Auto Scaling group to add or remove instances in multiple Availability Zones automatically.
+- ==E. Configure an Auto Scaling group to add or remove instances in multiple Availability Zones automatically.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#) [  Discussion  **44**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/3/#)